AdamElsbury/patternlibrary/DOCUMENTATION.md

 The navigation bar is simply implemented.
 A custom container was created to span 100% screen width.
 3 main columns within the container are advised to the user and can be changed order using the ```.item-1``` to ```.item-3``` flex item classes.
 This allows the user the manipulate the order of the elements by changing the flex order.
 Placing navigation links was simple, creating a link container unordered list and then nesting list items within with ```<a>``` tags for the actual links.

 The hover effect was achieved using ```.a:hover``` class for the anchor tags.

+Side bar navigation was included to the right of the content on larger pages to allow the users to navigate to specific portions of the page.
+The decision was not to follow carbon and place it above the content as it was easier to see alongside the content.

 ### Hero section